Nive2003/Data-Analytics-Case-Study/README.md

 # Introduction:
 The purpose of this case study is to understand the Data Science/Engineer/Analyst job market.
 The analysis of the code can be found <a href="https://www.kaggle.com/code/lawrencemak/data-analyst-dataframe?scriptVersionId=113413389">here</a>.
+This knowledge will assist new and potential data analysts by providing insight into the salaries of data analysts.

 # About This Dataset
 This dataset was created by <a href="https://github.com/picklesueat/data_jobs_data">picklesueat</a> and contains more than 2000 job listing for data analyst positions, with features such as: